Gardiner Expressway: Transfer to province

 In November 2016, the City of Toronto and mayor John Tory considered imposing a toll to use the Gardiner and the Don Valley Parkway, to cover the maintenance costs of the highway and support public transit construction.
 However, the plan was rejected by the Ontario government.

 In November 2023, the municipal and provincial governments announced a tentative deal which will see responsibility for the Gardiner Expressway and Don Valley Parkway transferred to the province, with them to be maintained as provincial highways.
 In exchange, the City government accepted dropping its opposition to the Ontario Place and Ontario Science Centre redevelopments.
 This has meant that billion in cost originally to be borne by the City of Toronto would instead be borne by the Ontario provincial government.
 The City intended to use the savings for various projects between 2024–2034, including million for the TTC.
+Construction work on the expressway would be finished 18 months ahead of schedule, opening in late 2025.

 Future

 Starting in the 1990s, several proposals have been made to dismantle or replace the central elevated section.
 Lack of municipal funds and political will have repeatedly stalled such plans.

 In 1991, the Royal Commission On The Future of the Toronto Waterfront released a report entitled "Report 15: Toronto Central Waterfront Transportation Corridor Study".
 It determined that the combination of the Gardiner Expressway, Lake Shore Boulevard and railway uses tilted the land use to too much of a corridor use, and impacted negatively on the usage of the area.
 The report proposed that the City could A) retain or ameliorate; B) replace or C) remove the Expressway.
 The then-Metro Toronto and City of Toronto governments chose option "A" to retain or ameliorate.